 - Recipient of Asian Cultural Council Grant for research on clay sculpture in India.

-- Guest-editing special issue of Marg Magazine on art of Bhutan, to appear 2015.
+- Guest editor, special issue of Marg Magazine on art of Bhutan, to appear 2015.

 - Essay on Gandhi’s khadi as theater for new fashion journal, Vestoj.